grscheller/dotfiles/README.md

 * To the best of my knowledge, there is nothing patentable in this repo
 * I have no intention to attempt to patent anything from this repo
-* I do not support software being patentable
+* I do not support the concept of software patents
 * I do support software being copyrightable